FanFicDev/alexandria_api_infra-dev/README.md

 ### With hermes

 The `hermes` CLI can be pointed to the docker-compose db fairly easily.
-If you don't already have a venv for it locally, create it:
+If you don't already have a venv for it locally, create it either with the make target:
+    `make venv`

+or manually via:
 1. `cd hermes`
 2. `python -m venv ./venv`
 3. `./venv/bin/python -m pip install --upgrade pip`